This page provides an overview of ongoing efforts to expand east–west rail service in Massachusetts.

-Amtrak’s plan included two (2) new round-trip trains between Albany-Rensselaer and Boston.
-These trains would be in additional to the existing round-trip (trains 448 and 449) that Amtrak operates today on this route.
+Amtrak’s plan included two (2) new round-trip trains between Albany-Rensselaer station and Boston.
+These trains would be in additional to the single round-trip (trains 448 and 449) that Amtrak operates today on this route.

 And from these options we have a conundrum — what will the path forward be for East-West Rail?

-At the moment this is not clear since there does not exist, at the moment, a Service Development Plan1 for the service that MassDOT intends to move forward with.
+At the moment this is not clear since there does not exist a Service Development Plan1 for the service that MassDOT intends to move forward with.

-MassDOT at the moment appears to be solely focused on the Boston, Springfield, Pittsfield corridor, while CTDOT for its part remains focused on the Inland Route corridor.
+MassDOT appeared until recently to been solely focused on the Boston, Springfield, Pittsfield corridor, while CTDOT for its part remains focused on the Inland Route corridor.

-The New York Department of Transportation and MassDOT, as of now, have not indicated what their level of interest is for additional passenger rail service between Albany-Rensselaer and Boston.
+And until recently the New York Department of Transportation and MassDOT had not indicated what their level of interest is for additional passenger rail service between Albany-Rensselaer and Boston.